Stylback/home-server/README.md

 ## Automatic updates with Watchtower

-We will use [Watchtower](https://containrrr.dev/watchtower/) to automatically find and apply updates to our docker images.
+[Watchtower](https://containrrr.dev/watchtower/) is a service that can automatically find and apply updates to docker images.

 <details><summary>Click to expand</summary>
 <p>